 Working Permanently in Ontario

-Opportunities Ontario: Provincial Nominee Program (Opportunities Ontario) is an avenue that may allow you to live and work in Ontario permanently.
-Opportunities Ontario allows Ontario to nominate people for permanent resident status, and have their application fast-tracked by Citizenship and Immigration Canada (CIC).
+The Ontario Immigrant Nominee Program is an avenue that may allow you to live and work in Ontario permanently.
+The Ontario Immigrant Nominee Program allows Ontario to nominate people for permanent resident status, and have their application fast-tracked by Citizenship and Immigration Canada (CIC).
 CIC will still perform important functions such as security and health checks on applicants.
-To learn more about Opportunities Ontario, please click here.
+Find out more about the Ontario Immigrant Nominee Program.